Qualifications and Screening

 An Academic Appointment consists of either a full-time academic appointment or a voluntary appointment on the faculty at the department of ophthalmology at a major university's medical school or at a teaching hospital located in the United States.

-A full-time academic appointment means that the laser eye surgeon actually works for the university.
+A full-time academic appointment means that the laser eye surgeon works for the university on a full-time basis.
 Typically, these doctors have a title like “Professor of Ophthalmology at the name of the university medical school, such as Dr. Edward Manche, Professor of Ophthalmology, Stanford University.

-While many of the laser eye surgeons listed in our directory are in private practice, a significant number of these LASIK, refractive and cataract surgery experts still volunteer their time to help assist in the training of residents and fellows at universities.
-These surgeons are not paid by the university and their title could be, for example, Daniel Durrie, Clinical Associate Professor of Ophthalmology, University of Kansas Medical Center.
+While many of the laser eye surgeons listed in our directory are in private practice, a significant number of these LASIK, refractive, and cataract surgery experts still volunteer their time to help assist in the training of residents and fellows at universities.
+These surgeons are not paid by the university, and their title could be, for example, Dr. Jonathan Davidorf, Assistant Clinical Professor, UCLA’s Stein Eye Institute, University of California at Los Angeles.

-While most LASIK, refractive, and cataract expert surgeons at Trusted LASIK Surgeons™ have an academic appointment, not every eye surgeon listed at our website has one.
+While most LASIK, refractive, and cataract expert surgeons at Trusted LASIK Surgeons® have an academic appointment, not every eye surgeon listed on our website has one.

-Many of the refractive surgeons featured in our directory who do not have a current faculty appointment have had a past faculty appointment and are well qualified to teach at a medical school at a university or a major teaching hospital if they chose to do so.
+Many of the refractive surgeons featured in our directory who do not have a current faculty appointment have had a past faculty appointment and are well-qualified to teach at a medical school at a university, or a major teaching hospital if they choose to do so.
 In these cases, we generally consider the surgeon to have met this criterion.
-Of those remaining few surgeons who have not had a faculty appointment, they typically practice in a smaller city that may not have a university with ophthalmology departments at their medical schools, and consequently, do not make academic appointments of ophthalmologists- we do feel these surgeons are still highly qualified based on their professional credentials.
+Of those remaining few surgeons who have not had a faculty appointment, they typically practice in a smaller city that may not have a university with ophthalmology departments at its medical schools, and consequently, do not make academic appointments of ophthalmologists- we do feel these surgeons are still highly qualified based on their professional credentials.

 10. Participation in FDA Clinical Investigative Studies

 Significance of FDA Studies.
-Laser vision, refractive eye and cataract surgeons who have participated in FDA clinical studies are a very select and special group and that is why we have chosen to make this one of the criteria we use in our screening process.
+Laser vision, refractive eye, and cataract surgeons who have participated in FDA clinical studies are a very select and special group, and that is why we have chosen to make this one of the criteria we use in our screening process.
 We believe participation in FDA investigative studies is a significant qualification because the vast majority of eye surgeons in the United States do not meet this criterion.
-We estimate that as few as possibly 300 and perhaps no more than 500 eye doctors have participated in FDA studies as a principal or co-investigator out of an estimated 13,000 ophthalmologists in the United States.
+We estimate that as few as possibly 300 and perhaps no more than 500 eye doctors have participated in FDA studies as a principal or co-investigator out of an estimated 13,000 refractive and cataract in the United States.

 These Qualifications Make Sense To Me.
 What’s Next?